dragos-pop/BSc-Business-Analytics/README.md

 # BSc-Business-Analytics

-A repository containing some projects from my Bachelor degree.
+A repository containing some projects and assignments from my Bachelor degree.

 ## <ins>Third Year</ins>